islamarr/recorder/README.md

 **ViewModel vs AndroidViewModel**

 AndroidViewModel is a Application context aware ViewModel.
-As I didn't need to use context inside my Viewmodel classes, I've used ViewModel.
+As I didn't need to use context inside my ViewModel classes, I've used ViewModel.

 **Unit test vs instrumented test**